 Shieldhall was operated by Glasgow Corporation to transport treated sewage sludge down the river Clyde to be dumped at sea.
-She continued a tradition, dating back to the First World War, that Glasgow's sludge vessels carried organised parties of passengers when operating during the summer months.
-Thus Shieldhall was built with accommodation for 80 passengers.
+She also continued a long tradition, dating back to the First World War, that Glasgow’s sludge vessels offered disadvantaged families and wounded or disabled ex-servicemen and women free day trips down the river in the summer months.
+This meant that Shieldhall was built with a large saloon and facilities to accommodate up to 80 day-passengers on trips down the Clyde.

-In 1976, after 21 years of faithful service on the Clyde, Shieldhall was laid up.
-Shieldhall was purchased by the Southern Water Authority in 1977 and after minor modifications, she carried sludge from Marchwood, Millbrook and Woolston in Southampton to an area south of the Isle of Wight for five years from 1980.
-It was when she was suddenly withdrawn from service in July 1985, due to rising fuel prices, that active preservation began.
+In 1976, after 21 years of service on the Clyde, Shieldhall was laid up and was subsequently purchased by the Southern Water Authority in 1977.
+After minor modifications, she carried sludge from Marchwood, Millbrook and Woolston in Southampton to an area south of the Isle of Wight for five years from 1980.
+Rising fuel prices and operating costs led to her being withdrawn from service and laid up in July 1985.

-As a result of an initiative by the Southampton City's Museum Services, a preservation society was formed and "Shieldhall" was purchased from Southern Water in 1988, for £20,000.
+Interest in the ship due to her steam propulsion system and many features from an earlier era led to the possibility of active preservation being considered.
+As a result of an initiative by the Southampton City Museum Services, a preservation society was formed with the aim of acquiring and preserving the ship in operation.
+Shieldhall was purchased from Southern Water in 1988, for £20,000 – this represented her ‘scrap value.’